 Glossary

-Alcohol misuse: Drinking in a manner, situation, amount, or frequency that could cause harm to users or to those around them.
-For individuals younger than the legal drinking age of 21, or for pregnant females, any alcohol use constitutes alcohol misuse.
+Alcohol misuse: Drinking in a manner, situation, amount, or frequency that could cause harm to the person who drinks or to those around them.
+For individuals younger than the U.S. Minimum Legal Drinking Age of 21, or for pregnant females, any alcohol use constitutes alcohol misuse.

 Alcohol use disorder (AUD): AUD is a chronic, relapsing brain disorder characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences.
 AUD can range from mild to severe, and recovery is possible regardless of severity.
 The fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), published by the American Psychiatric Association, described two distinct disorders—alcohol abuse and alcohol dependence—with specific criteria for each.
 The fifth edition, DSM-5, integrates the two DSM-IV disorders, alcohol abuse and alcohol dependence, into a single disorder called alcohol use disorder, or AUD, with mild, moderate, and severe subclassifications.